huaweicloud/huaweicloud-cs-sdk/huaweicloud-cs-java-sdk/docs/JobApi.md

 <a name="stopJob"></a>
 # **stopJob**
-> JobStatusResponse stopJob(xProjectId, body, xSdkDate, authorization, host, xProjectId2, xAuthToken)
+> GlobalResponse stopJob(xProjectId, body, xSdkDate, authorization, host, xProjectId2, xAuthToken)

 Trigger to stop the running job